its-webhosting/umich-oidc-login/README.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed a bug that prevented groups that have apostrophes / single quotes in their names from working.

 = 1.1.1 =
 * Fixed a bug with login/logout URLs being incorrect when WordPress is installed in a subdirectory.